run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-azure-dynamic-sessions/README.md

 print(dynamic_session_tool.code_interpreter("1+1"))
 ```

-`code_interpreter`: Send a Python code to be executed in Azure Dynamic Session and return the output in a JSON format.
+`code_interpreter`: Send a Python code to be executed in Azure Container Apps Dynamic Session and return the output in a JSON format.

 `list_files`: List the files available in a Session under the path `/mnt/data`.